Cricket Wireless: Offerings

 Cricket offers a variety of phones including most of the latest iPhone and Android models.
 Like typical prepaid carriers, they offer feature phones, inexpensive smartphones, and phones under their own brand like the Cricket Icon.

+As of 2025, Cricket Wireless offers a variety of financing options for phones and feature add-ons such as international calling to over 200 countries and Cricket Passport for international roaming.

 Controversies

 CDMA phones

-In May 2015, Cricket Wireless was sued for selling CDMA phones that would not work after the merger with AT&T. The lawsuit alleged that Cricket knew at the time of the merger with AT&T that any devices sold would soon need to be replaced because AT&T's network did not support CDMA devices and yet continued to do so.
-The lawsuit further stated that "AT&T and Cricket had decided to discontinue the CDMA network and require Cricket customers to use AT&T's GSM cellular network" yet continued to sell the devices, and due to Cricket's policy of not unlocking cellphones at that time, "the cellphones became useless and worthless."
+In May 2015, Cricket Wireless was sued for selling CDMA phones that would not work after the merger with AT&T. The lawsuit alleged that Cricket knew at the time of the merger with AT&T that any devices sold would soon need to be replaced because the AT&T network did not support CDMA devices and yet continued to do so.
+The lawsuit further stated that "AT&T and Cricket had decided to discontinue the CDMA network and require Cricket customers to use AT&T's GSM cellular network" yet continued to sell the devices, and due to the Cricket policy of not unlocking cellphones at that time, "the cellphones became useless and worthless."
 The court ruled in favor of the plaintiff and Cricket was forced to either unlock the locked cell phones, provide 1 month of free service on the 1GB plan for former customers and waive the activation fee, or provide current customers with one extra gigabyte of data for four months.

 A similar lawsuit was filed by the Attorney General of Maryland in June 2020 for violating the state's consumer protection act.